 To begin, let's get a gentle reminder on why we should practice self-care.
 Please read The Importance of Self-care blog post first, then come back here to start a Plan.🤎

 Reasons You Need a Self-care Plan:

 A Self-care Plan is an intervention tool that keeps you from being completely sucked into the vortex, saving you when you find yourself sitting on the edge of the bed gazing into the dark abyss.
 It’s fail-safe, created by you, and filled with your favorite self-care activities, important reminders, and ways to activate your Self-care and balance stress.

 How will a Self-care Plan help me?

 Your Self-care Plan is a roadmap that you can carry in your back pocket.
-It’s there to help you walk your talk as well as help you find your way back to equilibrium by providing a clearly defined route back home if you find yourself on off-track.
+It’s there to help you walk your talk, as well as help you find your way back to wellness and balance.
+It provides a clearly defined route back home if you find yourself getting off-track.

 Creating and following a plan helps you balance your mental, physical, and emotional needs while reminding you to center yourself and the self-care goals you wish to accomplish.